Variables and types¶

 Attributes¶

 Attributes is the mechanism that the programmer specifies some special checks/functionality that the compiler should perform.
-Attributes are associates to variables either setting an attribute or checking the value.
-Some example of check is to mark statements compile time constant, or read the number of bits in an assertion, or placement hints, or even interact with the synthesis flow to read timing delays.
+Attributes are associated to variables either by setting them at declaration or by reading their value at use sites.
+Some example of attribute use is to mark statements compile time constant, read the number of bits in an assertion, give placement hints, or even interact with the synthesis flow to read timing delays.

-A key difference from attribute and tuple fields is that attributes are always compile time and the compiler flow has special meaning functionality for them.
+A key difference between attributes and tuple fields is that attributes are always compile time and the compiler flow has special meaning functionality for them.

 Pyrope does not specify all the attributes, the compiler flow specifies them.
 There are some built-in required attributes like checking the number of bits.

 Reading attributes should not affect a logical equivalence check.
-Writing attributes can have a side-effect because it can change bits use for wrap/saturate or change pins like reset/clock in registers.
+Setting attributes can have a side-effect because it can change bits used for wrap/saturate or change pins like reset/clock in registers.
 Additionally, attributes can affect assertions, so they can stop/abort the compilation.

 -